alikrc/make_youtube_great_again/README.md

-# make_youtube_great_again
+# Make Youtube Great Again
- Youtube got a bug where does'nt load videos, this extension adds '&disable_polymer=true' to url and reloads the page.
+ Youtube got a bug where does'nt load videos, this chrome extension adds '&disable_polymer=true' to url and reloads the page.